knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf3/osgi/framework/readme.txt

    This property controls weather such properties shall also be exported as system properties or not.
   Default: true (i.e., create a system property for each property).

+  org.knopflerfish.framework.write.restart.xargs
+   Property that tells the Knopflerfish framework if it shall write a restart.xargs file with all framework properties inside the framework directory on startup or not.
+  Default: true (i.e., write all properties to fwdir/restart.xargs).

   org.knopflerfish.framework.strictbootclassloading